VeryRandomness/MYARCH/README.md

 # MYARCHY
-An out of the box, OMARCHY inspired, repository for me and my friends!
+An out of the box, omakase style, repository for me and my friends!
 A quick way to get Arch Linux up and running with everything you need!
 It also helps you learn by explaining what is going on!